blcaswell/NCDI/README.md

 where $x$ is a nutrient in the nutrient trait matrix and $n$ is the total number of nutrients in the nutrient trait matrix.

 ## Step 3: Create Dendrogram
-Use hierarchical clustering to arrange food items and ingredients in a dendrogram and calculate the total vertical branch lengths
+Use hierarchical clustering to arrange food items and ingredients in a dendrogram and calculate the total vertical branch lengths.

 ## Step 4: Score individual diets
-Use the dendrogram to score individual diets by summing the vertical branch lengths to the common node\
+Use the dendrogram to score individual diets by summing the vertical branch lengths to the common node.
-	    4a.
-Disaggregate mixed food items and remove non-nutritive items\
+1. Disaggregate mixed food items and remove non-nutritive items
-	    4b.
-Create binary variables indicating the food items or ingredients reported in each dietary recall\
+2. Create binary variables indicating the food items or ingredients reported in each dietary recall
-	    4c.
-Calculate sum of branch lengths connecting foods in each individual’s diet\
+3. Calculate sum of branch lengths connecting foods in each individual’s diet
-	    4d.
-Divide each individual’s summed branch lengths by the summed branch lengths of the total dendrogram
+4. Divide each individual’s summed branch lengths by the summed branch lengths of the total dendrogram